sbonaretti/timeSavers/HowTo_HMTL_CSS_JS.md

 Definitions:
 - [HTML](#html) is to create a structure to a page - we say what things are
 - [CSS](#css) is for the style
 - [JavaScript](#javascript) is for interaction and adding changes to the page.
 Changes are due to the data or user interaction

+## Editor
+- Atom with Atom HTML preview plugin (https://github.com/harmsk/atom-html-preview).
+To start it: control+shift+H. Updates when saving file

 ## HTML